The Complete Guide to the Windrow Composting Process

 Why it’s important

-Maintaining a certain temperature for a specific duration is essential to achieve hygienization, remove pathogens, and kill weeds in the composting materials.
-Incomplete or unpasteurized compost, meaning material that does not reach 55°C for at least 3 days—can spread weeds to new areas.
+It’s a basic compliance requirement.
+Maintaining a specific temperature for a set duration is essential to achieve hygienization, remove pathogens, and kill weeds in compost materials.
+Incomplete or unpasteurized compost, meaning material that does not reach 55°C for at least 3 days, can spread weeds to new areas.
+Temperature monitoring is also important to prevent composting fires due to spontaneous combustion.

 Pathogens present in compost can also pose risks to human health.